tc39/proposal-uuid/README.md

 It is for this reason that this spec mandates that any random numbers used come from a "cryptographically secure" source, thereby (hopefully) avoiding such issues.

-### Why does the standard library API treat `v4` UUIDs as a default?

-An analysis of popular Open Source projects that were using `v1` UUIDs has shown that the majority of identified projects did not have a compelling reason for using `v1` UUIDs, and with education were willing to migrate to `v4` UUIDs.

-We have reached out to the developers of the 6 most popular (based on watch count) actively maintained GitHub projects where this was the case and all of them accepted our pull requests.

-Please refer to [analysis/README.md](./analysis/README.md#accidental-v1-usage) for more information.

 ### But aren't v1 UUIDs better because they are guaranteed to be unique?

 As an oversimplification, `v1` UUIDs consist of two parts: A high-precision `timestamp` and a